 During the past fifteen years, Dr Sayegh has made use of colonic irrigation.
 As a result, it solves his patients’ two particular prostate pathologies almost every time.
 “Cleaning the colon markedly assists the functioning of the pathological male bladder and prostate organs.
 Colonic irrigation given to involved men at two-week intervals for three times to start and then maintained every four weeks for an unlimited period does solve prostatitis and benign prostatic hyperplasia,” states Emil S Sayegh, MD.
 “From my files, I can offer up several hundred case studies which testify to that fact.”

 “I have found over the years that cancer patients who are not doing well usually are toxic and do not clean the intestines.
-They certainly are in need of colonic irrigation,” advises oncologist and homoeopath Douglas Brodie, MD, of Reno, Nevada.
-Dr Brodie has developed CAM methods for treating cancer and other degenerative diseases aimed at strengthening the immune system.
+They certainly need colonic irrigation,” advises oncologist and homoeopath Douglas Brodie, MD, of Reno, Nevada.
+Dr Brodie has developed CAM methods for treating cancer and other degenerative diseases to strengthen the immune system.
 He emphasizes natural and humane approaches to these conditions with colonic irrigation being among them.

-“I do recommend that most of my cancer patients take colonic irrigation or ‘colonic irrigations’.
+“I do recommend that most of my cancer patients take colon hydrotherapy or ‘colonic irrigation’.
 As a result, they often improve by having such treatment.
-Liver cancer in particular shows benefit from colonic irrigation, but any internal tumours show effectual change too,” Dr Brodie says.
+In particular, liver cancer shows benefit from colonic irrigation, but any internal tumours show effectual change too,” Dr Brodie says.
 “It’s better than an enema, which is merely a lower bowel cleanse.
 In other words, a colonic is a thorough cleansing of the entire bowel.
 It’s similar to comparing the diagnostic efficacy of a sigmoidoscopy of the short end of the bowel to a colonoscopy which takes in the whole bowel.
 An enema only goes so far.
 Colonic irrigation is the best cleansing and detoxifier for the gastrointestinal tract that anybody would want.
 I do promote its use.”